adphi-lp/adphi-www/docpad/src/render/house.html.md

 <h2>Patio</h2>

-Finally, our patio, which we share with WILG, is a great way to enjoy the sun in months when Cambridge isn't seeing record levels of snowfall.
+Finally, our patio, which we share with the adjacent Women's Independent Living Group (WILG), is a great way to enjoy the sun in months when Cambridge isn't seeing record levels of snowfall.
 It was also the site of our memorable 2014 "Beach" party.

 <img src="/images/patio1.jpg">